Adrian Peterson: Food Allergy’s MVP Speaks Out

 Adrian Peterson is the Minnesota Vikings’ running back with the incredible speed, strength and ability to mow through a defense.
 He was the NFL’s MVP for 2012, and in 2013 joined an elite club of pro football players who have surpassed 10,000 career rushing yards (he accomplished this in seven seasons).

 The man is clearly a superstar.
 And now he’s also become a leading ambassador for the food allergy community.
 Yes, Adrian Peterson has a shellfish allergy and has experienced anaphylaxis.
-This summer, he is working with Mylan Specialty, the marketers of the EpiPen® (epinephrine) Auto-injector, on an anaphylaxis preparation and awareness campaign called Ready2Go.
+This year, he is working with Mylan Specialty, the marketers of the EpiPen® (epinephrine) Auto-injector, on an anaphylaxis preparation and awareness campaign called Ready2Go.

 Allergic Living Editor Gwen Smith speaks with Adrian Peterson about the new campaign and about how he prepares in case of anaphylaxis.
 Plus he shares truly inspiring advice for kids on how to get past bullying and stay focused on the positive in life.

 Gwen Smith: I’m doing great.
 Thanks so much for speaking to Allergic Living.
 Adrian, can you start by taking us back to the day in 2011 that you discovered, the hard way, that you were allergic to shellfish?

 AP: Yes, unfortunately in 2011, I discovered that I had food allergies.
 During lunch, I had a couple of bowls of seafood gumbo.
 Maybe 30 minutes after I’d gone back to my room, I felt my throat itching and itching.
 It was hard for me to breathe.
 I looked in the mirror and noticed that, from the nose down, my face was swelling up.